 Bangladesh will get $12.40 million as grant for the Fourth Primary Education Development Programme (PEDP-4).

-In this regard, a grant agreement was signed on Monday between the government of Bangladesh and the ADB.
+In this regard, a grant agreement was signed today between the government of Bangladesh and the ADB.

 Economic Relations Division (ERD) Secretary Sharifa Khan and ADB country director, Bangladesh resident mission, Edimon Ginting signed the agreement on behalf of their respective sides, said an ERD press release.